thradams/cake/removing_phase_2.md

 int b = 2;
 ```

 None of these line continuations are necessary.
-(GCC issues a warning for line continuation in line comments.)
+Line continuation in line comments can be unintentional.
+and GCC issues a warning.

 Another issue is that since backslash-newline occurs during phase 2, it allows breaking identifers, as shown in this example: